-A concern may involve the behaviour of an adult towards a child at the club, or something that has happened to the child outside the club.
+A concern may involve the behaviour of an adult towards a child, or something that has happened to the child outside county activities/events.

 Children and young people may confide in adults they trust, in a place where they feel comfortable.